saadpathan/UMHPC-Navigator/README.md

 ## Contributing
 We welcome contributions from the community.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
 Make sure to follow our contributing guidelines.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-We extend our gratitude to the University of Malaya and DICC for providing the resources and support needed to develop this application.
-Special thanks to our team for their dedication and hard work.

----

-This repository serves as a comprehensive tool for HPC job analysis, helping users to efficiently monitor and manage their HPC resources.
-We hope you find UMHPC Navigator useful and look forward to your feedback!